jwang1122/java/doc/java.md

 }
 ```

+## interface
+❓ What is interface?

+✔️ the following definition

+❌👎Bad definition: An interface is a completely "abstract class" that is used to group related methods with empty bodies.
+> ✔️👍 Better definition: An interface is a special java code block that define abstract methods, and possible constants.

+❓ What is an abstract methond?

+✔️ a method with an ***abstract*** modifier with all method signatures without implementation.

+1. All methods defined in interface are ***abstract***.
+2. All methods defined in interface are ***public***.
+3. All vriables defined in interface are ***static***, ***final*** constants.
+4. All classes implement the interface need implement all methods defined in the interface.
+5. An interface can not be used to create object.

+## abstract class
+❓ What is an abstract class?
+✔️
+1. the abstract class can leave method as abstract. (can have abstract methods)
+2. An abstract class can not used to create object.
+3. if the abstract class implements an abstract method defined in the interface, its subclass won't be necessary to implement that method.

+## concrete class
+❓ What is an concrete class?
+✔️
+1. A concrete class can be used to create an object.
+2. A concrete class cannot include abstract method.

-1. use **abstract** modifier to make the class abstract which allow no implementation of the abstract method defined in interface.
+3. use **abstract** modifier to make the class abstract which allow no implementation of the abstract method defined in interface.

 ❓What is abstract class?
 ✔️Abstract classes are similar to interfaces.
 You cannot instantiate them, and they may contain a mix of methods declared with or without an implementation.
 Abstract class: is a restricted class 💡that cannot be used to create objects (to access it, it must be inherited from another class).